 KFN is a finance company that commenced operations in July 2004 to invest in a broad range of investments.
-Since its formation, the fund has issued over \$1.6 billion of common stock to investors through public and private offerings and is traded on the New York Stock Exchange under the symbol "KFN."
-This capital includes \$82.9 million of capital that was contributed by our investment professionals in their personal capacity.
-As of March 31, 2007, insiders consisting principally of KKR investment professionals owned 12.1% of KFN's outstanding common stock on a fully-diluted basis.
-As described under "-Restructuring of the Fund from a REIT; Diversification of Investments," prior to May 4, 2007, KFN was organized as a real estate investment trust, or REIT, and subsequent to May 4, 2007 is organized as a limited liability company.
+Since its formation, the fund has issued more than \$1.6 billion of common stock to investors through public and private offerings and is traded on the New York Stock Exchange under the symbol "KFN."
+Although this capital includes \$82.9 million of capital that was contributed by our investment professionals in their personal capacity, our equity in KFN consists solely of restricted shares and options (representing 3.1% of KFN's equity on a fully diluted basis as of June 30, 2007) received as payment for management services.
+While KFN is currently managed by us, it is not consolidated in the predecessor combined financial statements included in this prospectus.
+As described under "-Restructuring of the Fund from a REIT; Diversification of Investments," prior to May 4, 2007, KFN was organized as a REIT, and subsequent to May 4, 2007 is organized as a limited liability company.
 This change in corporate structure will permit KFN to invest up to 100% of its investments in corporate loans and debt securities and equity securities in the future.